Oldes/Rebol-WebDriver/README.md

-;- Navigating to another webpage within the session write browser https://www.theguardian.com/news/series/ten-best-photographs-of-the-day ;; Content of this page is dynamically updated, so wait for it... write browser 0:0:5
+;- Navigating to another webpage within the session write browser https://www.theguardian.com/news/series/ten-best-photographs-of-the-day ;; Content of this page is dynamically updated, so wait for it. write browser 0:0:1

+;; Simulate multiple mouse wheel events to scroll the webpage loop 10 [
+    write browser [
+        Input.dispatchMouseEvent [type: "mouseWheel" x: 100 y: 100 deltaX: 0 deltaY: 800]
+        0:0:1
+    ]
+]

 ;; Received events are stored in the session and may be processed.
 ;; For example, to resolve all loaded JPEG images on the page...